Patos, Albania

 Patos (Patosi) is a town and a municipality in the County of Fier, Albania.
 The municipality was formed at the 2015 local government reform by the merger of the former municipalities Patos, Ruzhdie and Zharrëz, which became municipal units.
 The seat of the municipality is the town of Patos.
 The municipality's population is 18,227 as of the 2011 census, in a total area of 82.59 km^{2}.
 It is the center of the oil industry in Albania, and is 7 kilometers southeast of the city of Fier.

 History

-The etymology of Patos is likely borrowed from Ancient Greek πάθος (Pathos).

 Patos is a venerable city.
 It was a city for oil in the modern day and during the King of Albania era and the People's Socialist Republic of Albania era.
 The city was also for the workers to sleep in and investors.
 The city is one of the biggest offshore oil fields in the Balkans and Europe.
 The Patos-Marinza Oil Field was discovered in 1928.
 It produces about 11,854 barrels every day, more than other oil fields.
 It has a reserve of 2 billion barrels.
 This developed Patos into an oil hub for Europe and the world.